clrj14/Jebs-vr-reading-app/README.md

 # Jebs Reading App

-This project cotnains a template for Jebs Reading Game sprint.
+This project contains a template for Jebs Reading Game sprint.

 ## Getting Started

-Clone a repo or download zip and extract to the location of your Unity projcets.
+Clone a repo or download zip and extract to the location of your Unity projects.

 An initial scene containing the OVR setup is included for you to build.

 Additional instructions are included in the project.

 ### Prerequisites